 - Third-party security audits

 When benchmarking providers, I always ask for their HIPAA compliance documentation.
-Legitimate providers have detailed technical specifications.
-Marketing-heavy providers give you glossy brochures.
+Legitimate providers share detailed technical specifications.
+Marketing-heavy providers hand you glossy brochures.

 Cost Reality: HIPAA Tax vs. Actual Requirements

-Here's the uncomfortable truth: there's a significant "HIPAA tax" in hosting pricing.
-I've seen identical server specs cost 3-5x more when labeled "HIPAA compliant."
+Here is the uncomfortable truth.
+There is a noticeable "HIPAA tax" in hosting pricing.
+I have seen identical server specs cost 3-5x more once labelled "HIPAA compliant".

 From my pricing analysis across hundreds of hosting providers: